- Age / Gender:

 Games with that as a component, between Player Characters.
 (Examples:

-Xenogears, Wild Arms 4, Final Fantasy VIII, Final Fantasy IX.) (b) There shall be no Cruel Separation of indefinite duration (Examples of the need for this rule:
+Xenogears, Wild Arms 4, Mother, Final Fantasy VIII, Final Fantasy IX.) (b) There shall be no Cruel Separation of indefinite duration (Examples of the need for this rule:

 Final Fantasy X, The Granstream Saga.)

 IX.
 Consummation is not a must, but if it is to happen, it shall neither be

 merely Implied nor shall it be "blacked out" before the very commencement of

 Foreplay, preceded and/or followed by vague monologue or dialogue.
 (Examples of

 the need for this rule: Final Fantasy VII, Suikoden II, Wild Arms 2.)

 X. Player Characters in the Lead shall Comment on every Thing they search,